April Winchell

-April Terri Winchell (born January 4, 1960) is an American actress, writer, and radio host.
-She is perhaps best known as the second and current voice of Clarabelle Cow, having voiced the character since 1996.
+April Terri Winchell (born January 4, 1960) is an American voice actress and radio host.
+Since 1996, she has been the voice of Clarabelle Cow.

 Early life

-Winchell was born in 1960.
-She is the daughter of inventor, ventriloquist and comedian Paul Winchell (1922–2005; the original voice of Tigger), and his second wife, Nina Russel.
-In her weblog writings and appearances on radio, she describes her childhood with many references to the great talent of her father as well as the many disturbing incidents owing to his mental health issues.
+Born on January 4, 1960, in Whitestone, New York, but raised in the Greater Los Angeles Area (primarily Woodland Hills), Winchell is the daughter of inventor, ventriloquist and comedian Paul Winchell and his second wife, actress-writer Nina—née Ventimiglia—Russell.
+In her weblog writings and appearances on radio, Winchell describes her childhood with many references to the great talent of her father as well as the many disturbing incidents owing to his mental health issues.

+Winchell attended Sequoia Junior High School, North Central Michigan College. and Orange Coast College, where, in August 1977, her "vivacious acting and full-throated singing" as the female lead in OCC's summer theater production of the Michael Stewart-Jerry Herman musical, Mack and Mabel, found an enthusiastic audience in Los Angeles Times critic Richard Buffum.

 Career

 Acting

 Winchell's projects include the role of Sylvia in Wander Over Yonder, a Disney Channel animated series featuring Jack McBrayer in the title role.
 Created by The Powerpuff Girls producers Craig McCracken and Lauren Faust, the show chronicles the adventures of Wander and his trusty (and cynical) steed Sylvia, as they travel the universe.
 The series premiered on the Disney Channel in September 2013.